JesusFilm/core/apps/docs/docs/03-basics/03-frontend/05-visual-testing/index.md

 # UI Change Requests

-You do not have to wait for Design's approval before pushing in UI changes.
-If the change looks right to you (i.e. match the designs), push in the change and let the Designer know.
+For smaller UI/UX changes, designer approval is not always required before merging to production.
+These changes must still be reviewed, either by QA or, in urgent cases, by another developer if no QA members are available.

+The changes must undergo QA testing and code review.
+However, small visual changes do not necessarily need to wait for designer approval.

-If there are areas they are not happy with, they will create another ticket for it or ask for the change to be reverted.
+Once the changes are merged to production, notify the designers.
+If they are not satisfied with the changes, they can create a ticket or request the changes to be reverted.
-However, if:

-- Your code changes affect other features
-- You're still familiarizing yourself with our codebase and workflows

-Submit it for QA approval before pushing in the change.
-Some UX changes would also fit in this category (of no design review), especially smaller, isolated changes.
-But all UX changes will need to be QA approved.
+If you're unsure whether a change qualifies as "small," it's a good indication to seek designer approval.
+Alternatively, send the changes to a QA member, who will let you know whether a designer's review is necessary.

+This process stems from the limited availability of our designers.
+However, as the Design team grows, this will need to be rereviewed.

 ## UI Tests